benyaminbeyzaie/fake-nimkat/README.md

 5. When an educator answers your question, the app will notify you with a notification.

 As the final project of our Mobile programming course(at Sharif University of Technology), we decided to recreate a simple version of Nimkat, using Android.
+We implement Almost every important feature of [Nimkat](https://cafebazaar.ir/app/ir.hezardastan.nimkat).Just some animations are not implemented.
+We also add "Delete Account" feature which is not presented by [Nimkat](https://cafebazaar.ir/app/ir.hezardastan.nimkat) yet.

+Here are some screenshots from our app:

 Startup            |  Menu          | Dark Theme